ravijoshi1810/codifyme/_posts/2025-03-21-ec2-mgmt-terraform.md

 ---
 layout: post
 title: "Managing AWS EC2 Lifecycle with Terraform and Ansible"
-summary: |-
-  Efficiently managing the lifecycle of Amazon EC2 instances is crucial for ensuring seamless provisioning, configuration, and maintenance of cloud resources.
-  This blog explores how Terraform and Ansible can work together to automate Day 1 (provisioning) and Day 2 (modifications, maintenance, and decommissioning) operations for EC2 instances.
-By leveraging Terraform's infrastructure-as-code capabilities alongside Ansible's powerful configuration management tools, users can streamline workflows and reduce manual effort.
-Additionally, the native integration of Ansible resources through the Terraform provider ensures seamless management of pre- and post-configuration tasks without relying on separate pipelines or API calls.

 date: 2025-03-21
 author: "Ravi Joshi"
 description: "Learn how to manage EC2 lifecycle using Terraform and Ansible."